 *For gluten-free version, use gluten-free stock.

-1 Look at the cooking instructions for your rice.
+1 Heat stock in saucepan: Look at the cooking instructions for your rice.
 If your rice calls for 2 cups of water for every cup of rice then you will need a total of 4 cups of liquid.
 If your rice calls for 1 2/3 cups of water for every cup of rice, you will need a total of 3 1/3 cups of liquid.

 Heat the measured amount of stock needed in a saucepan, at least 2-qt sized.